Cray-HPE/docs-csm/operations/network/management_network/bican_support_matrix.md

 ![cmn plus chn](img/cmn_plus_chn.png)

-Note: During installation, the High Speed Network is not configured until relatively late in the process.
+Note: During installation, the High Speed Network (HSN) is not configured until relatively late in the process.
-Installation generally requires site access for deployment artifacts, site DNS, etc.
+Installation generally requires site access for deployment artifacts, site DNS, and more.
-In order to achieve this, the CMN is used during the installation process for system traffic egress until the High Speed Network is available.
+In order to achieve this, the CMN is used during the installation process for system traffic egress until the HSN is available.

 ## Network capabilities

 ### Layer 2

-* CMN, CAN, and CHN have broadcast boundaries at the edge between the system and the site.
+CMN, CAN, and CHN have broadcast boundaries at the edge between the system and the site.

 ### Layer 3